bbauska/W3Cx-5of5/README.md

 }
 </pre>

-Here is another version that uses clientX/clientY and the e.target.getBoundingClientRect() method that returns the bounding rectangle that contains the element that fired the event.
+<p>Here is another version that uses clientX/clientY and
+the e.target.getBoundingClientRect() method that returns the bounding rectangle that contains the element that fired the event.
 The return value has top, left, width, and height properties that describe this rectangle.
-We can use the top and left properties along with evt.clientX and evt.clientY to fix the mouse position and to get a real position relative to the top left corner of the canvas:
+We can use the top and left properties along with evt.clientX and evt.clientY to fix the mouse position and to get a real position relative to the top left corner of the canvas:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 213.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">